 Refunds occur during the tax year, not when you file your tax return, so do not think that if you file your return after you file your bankruptcy you are safe.
 Trustees are onto that ploy, especially at this time of year, and will ask you during your meeting with him/her whether you have filed your return yet, if you anticipate a refund and, if so, how much.

 I even had a colleague tell me recently of a client of hers who filed in November of 2009, and at the meeting with the trustee the following January, had the trustee asking for 11/12ths of the refund (i.e. the amount that had accrued prior to the bankruptcy filing).

-Too Much of a Payroll Tax Deduction is Not a Savings Plan!
+Too Big a Payroll Deduction Isn't a Savings Plan!

 Part of dealing with this situation is proper tax planning.
 It is never a good idea to use tax deductions from your wages as a savings plan, figuring you will get it back in a refund.
 There are several reasons for this being a bad idea, including: